Why is Shea Butter Beneficial For Your Skin & Hair?

 Yes, you read that right!
 Shea Butter has been established as a powerful ingredient to fight skin infections caused by fungi.
 While it might not be able to treat every kind of fungal infection, it is known to kill spores of the fungi that cause ringworm and athlete’s foot.

 This Lemon Poppyseed Soap contains Shea Nut Oil, smells so good you'll want to eat it!
-Its gentle exfoliating poppy seeds & mustard seed powder helps to nourish your skin, and helps fights infections as well as soothing the aches and pains in muscles and joints.
+Its gentle exfoliating poppy seeds & activated charcoal helps remove impurities while working hard to nourish your skin.
+This all-natural soap bar with shea butter will quickly take the honors of being the best artisan-made, cold-process soap bar you have ever used.

 6. BOOSTS COLLAGEN PRODUCTION